 The frequency of surgical procedures requiring implants has steadily increased in recent years.
-Currently, it is estimated that around 10 million women have undergone breast implant surgery.
+Currently, it is estimated that around 30 million women have undergone breast implant surgery.
 Of these, approximately 75% included aesthetic improvements and 25% included reconstruction after mastectomy.
 The vast majority of these women seem satisfied with their implants and do not experience any local or systemic symptoms.
-Breast implantation has generated many controversies since its numerous side effects have been attributed to implants, which can be classified into 3 main groups: systemic diseases including connective tissue diseases or neoplasia, nonspecific symptoms such as fatigue and pain, and local complications of implant insertion, such as capsular contracture, Implant rupture or infection.
-Next, we will talk about a rare syndrome associated with the placement of breast implants.

 What is breast implant illness (BII)?